Keeping you safe from scams

 We’ve worked with other UK banks and the regulators to make changes recently to the steps you need to make when you make new payments.
 The reason for these changes is to help you be as sure as you can be that your money goes to the right place.

-When you make a payment to someone you haven’t paid before (a ‘new payee’), as well as the account number and sort code, you’ll now need:
+When you make a payment to an individual or business you haven't paid before (a 'new payee'), as well as the account number and sort code, you'll now need:

 - The account name exactly as it appears on the account